 1 cup fresh tomato puree

 1 1/2 tsp salt

 You do not need to soak them.
-It will take the same time to cook as meat- lamb mutton or goat.
-Some prefer to use pork meat.
-Bone in meat is best for flavours.
+It will cook in the same amount of time as the meat.
+While lamb, mutton or goat is traditional, some prefer to use pork meat.
+Bone-in meat is best for the flavours.

 For more Parsi recipes click